ims-dms/PythonIMS_InvoiceToJson/FUZZY_MATCHING_GUIDE.md

 -- Consider materialized view if data is static
 CREATE MATERIALIZED VIEW mv_menuitem_search AS
-SELECT desca, mcode FROM menuitem WHERE desca IS NOT NULL;
+SELECT desca, menucode FROM menuitem WHERE desca IS NOT NULL;
 ```

 ---